Bestiarium Beatum is born from my love of religious art, and for the wonderful animals of the fields, woods, and waters around us.

 Long before the Cross of St George became the flag of England, the red cross on a white field was often used in depictions of the Agnus Dei - the Lamb of God.
 In this context, the flag is a symbol of Christ’s resurrection, and his victory over death.

-I have drawn on this mediaeval symbol for my tribute to the boar, who are having a ressurection of sorts of their own - reconquering England after being hunted to extinction centuries ago.
+I have drawn on this mediaeval symbol for my tribute to the boar, who are having a resurrection of their own - reconquering England after being hunted to extinction centuries ago.

 I have also drawn on depictions of St John the Baptist, often shown with a plate holding his head, to show the threats the magnificent boar still faces.